UNINETTSigma2/documentation/code_development/guides/olivia_pytorch.md

 :depth: 3
 ```

-In this guide, we’ll be testing PyTorch on the Olivia system, which uses the Aarch64 architecture on its compute nodes.
-To do this, we’ll use  PyTorch container from Nvidia.The process of training a ResNet model using a containerized environment, will bypass the need to manually download and install PyTorch wheels.
-The container includes all the necessary packages required to run the project, simplifying the setup process.
+In this guide, we will test PyTorch on the Olivia system, which uses the
+Aarch64 architecture on its compute nodes.
+We use Nvidia's PyTorch container.
+Training a ResNet model in a containerized environment bypasses the need to
+manually download and install PyTorch wheels.
+The container includes all the
+necessary packages to run the project, simplifying the setup process.

 ## Key Considerations

 1. __Different Architectures__:

    The login node and the compute node on Olivia have different architectures.
-The login node uses the x86_64 architecture, while the compute node uses Aarch64.
-This means we cannot install software directly on the login node and expect it to work on the compute node.
+   The login node uses the x86_64 architecture, while the compute node uses
+   Aarch64.
+This means we cannot install software directly on the login node and
+   expect it to work on the compute node.

-2. CUDA Version:
+1. CUDA Version:

-     The compute nodes are equipped with CUDA Version 12.7, as confirmed by running the nvidia-smi command.
-Therefore, we need to ensure that the container we will be using will be compatible with this CUDA version.
+   The compute nodes are equipped with CUDA version 12.7, as confirmed by running
+   the nvidia-smi command.
+Therefore, we must ensure that the container we use is
+   compatible with this CUDA version.

 ## Training a ResNet Model with the CIFAR-100 Dataset

-To test Olivia's capabilities with real-world workloads, we will train a ResNet model using the CIFAR-100 dataset.
-The testing will be conducted under the following scenarios:
+To test Olivia's capabilities with real-world workloads, we will train a ResNet
+model using the CIFAR-100 dataset under the following scenarios:

 1. Single GPU
 2. Multiple GPUs
 3. Multiple Nodes

-The primary goal of this exercise is to verify that we can successfully run training tasks on Olivia.
-As such, we will not delve into the specifics of neural network training in this documentation.
-A separate guide will be prepared to cover those details.
+The primary goal of this exercise is to verify that we can successfully run
+training tasks on Olivia.
+As such, we will not delve into the specifics of
+neural network training in this documentation.
+A separate guide will be prepared
+to cover those details.

 ### Single GPU Implementation

-To train the ResNet model on a single GPU, we used the following files.
-These files include the main Python script responsible for training the ResNet model.
+To train the ResNet model on a single GPU, we use the following files, which
+include the main Python script responsible for training the model.

 ```python
 # resnet.py